 Pluto, in fact, displays evidence of vast changes in atmospheric pressure and possibly had running or standing liquid volatiles on its surface in the past.
 There are hints that Pluto could have an internal water ice ocean today.

 Photographs clearly showed a vast heart-shaped nitrogen glacier (named Sputnik Planitia for Sputnik 1, Earth’s first artificial satellite) on the surface.
 It’s about 620-miles wide (1,000 kilometers), undoubtedly the largest known glacier in the solar system.

 On Charon, images showed an enormous equatorial extension tectonic belt, suggesting a long-past water ice ocean.

-In the fall of 2015, after its Pluto encounter, mission planners began to redirect New Horizons for a flyby on 1 January 2019 with 2014 MU69, a Kuiper belt object that is approximately 6.4 billion kilometers from Earth.
+In the fall of 2015, after its Pluto encounter, mission planners began to redirect New Horizons for a Jan.
+1, 2019, flyby of Ultima Thule (officially named 2014 MU69), a Kuiper belt object that is approximately 4 billion miles (6.4 billion kilometers) from Earth.

-Four course corrections were implemented in the fall while a fifth was carried out on 1 February 2017.
-The goal of the encounter is to study the surface geology of the object, measure surface temperature, map the surface, search for signs of activity, measure its mass, and detect any satellites or rings.
+Four course corrections were implemented in the fall while a fifth was carried out Feb.
+1, 2017.
+The goal of the encounter was to study the surface geology of the object, measure surface temperature, map the surface, search for signs of activity, measure its mass, and detect any satellites or rings.

 On April 3, 2017, the spacecraft was halfway from Pluto to its new target.
 Soon after, on April 10, New Horizons entered hibernation mode, when much of the vehicle remained in an unpowered mode for “a long summer’s nap” that lasted until Sept.
 11, 2017.
 During that time, the flight computer broadcast a weekly beacon-status tone back to Earth, and another data stream once a month on spacecraft health and safety data.